-As for cash, in the RollOnFriday Firm of the Year 2016 survey an NQ said that payrises in 2015 "made everyone smile and nod their heads, especially the trainees, who got a tidy little bump up to 42k at second year".
-A 1PQE said pay "is really good" compared "to the amount of work that's required", noting that "on average I get a 7pm finish three-four times a week", so "definitely no complaints".
+As for cash, a 1PQE said pay "is really good" compared "to the amount of work that's required", noting that "on average I get a 7pm finish three-four times a week", so "definitely no complaints".

-An NQ agrees on the good work-life balance, saying that it "is by far the best of all my mates across City firms", and "makes up" for any salary shortfall.
+An NQ agreed on the good work-life balance, saying that it "is by far the best of all my mates across City firms", and "makes up" for any salary shortfall.

-Higher up the greasy pole, a 3PQE said the salaries are "shocking" with "no guarantee of a bonus even if you smash your hours", while a 4PQE in Leeds says the pay in the regions is "well below market rate".
-But, they concede, the work life balance "is good.
+Higher up the greasy pole, a 3PQE said the salaries were "shocking" with "no guarantee of a bonus even if you smash your hours", while a 4PQE in Leeds said the pay in the regions was "well below market rate".
+But, they conceded, the work life balance "is good.
 Nobody hangs around just to be seen working".

 If the name of the firm is a bit of a turn-off, the inside chat on this is that "everyone at the firm realises that the Boggs bit sounds a little bit lame, so we've informally re-branded the firm as Squire PB!"
 Although outside of the firm, other lawyers still delight in including the Boggs bit.